 - Ensuring our own compliance.

-- Assisting the users of our software applications with their compliance.
+- Assisting the users of our healthcare software applications with their compliance.

 Prior to the GDPR, Wellbeing implemented company-wide information security and data protection controls through its ISO 27001-certified Information Security management System (ISMS).